(New in version 0.6.0 )

 import sentry_sdk from sentry_sdk.integrations.wsgi import SentryWsgiMiddleware from myapp import wsgi_app sentry_sdk.init(dsn="___PUBLIC_DSN___") wsgi_app = SentryWsgiMiddleware(wsgi_app)

-Request data is attached to all events: HTTP method, URL, headers, formdata, JSON payloads.
-Raw bodies and multipart file uploads are excluded.
-Personally identifiable information (such as user ids, usernames, cookies, authorization headers, ip addresses) is excluded unless
+Request data is attached to all events: HTTP method, URL, headers, form data, JSON payloads.
+Sentry excludes raw bodies and multipart file uploads.
+Sentry also excludes personally identifiable information (such as user ids, usernames, cookies, authorization headers, IP addresses) unless you set

 The WSGI middleware does not behave like a regular integration.
 It is not initialized through an extra parameter to